 We came to Stockholm in the afternoon, and during our ride from the airport to the hotel, I was just amazed by all the nature and forests we saw on our way.
 It was such a difference after a quite urbanized the Netherlands.

-Since I was there with my husband and our 2.5 year old son, we booked a the suite in aparthotel in Bromma neighbourhood.
+Since I was there with my husband and our 2.5-year-old son, we booked a suite in an aparthotel in Bromma neighbourhood.
 It was located next to the metro station and a square with many stores, so it was a perfect location for us.

-After we’ve checked in we went to the city centre, had a dinner in Gamla Stan, Stockholm’s Old Town and went for a walk around it’s cobbled streets and a harbour later on.
+After we’ve checked in, we went to the city centre, had dinner in Gamla Stan, Stockholm’s Old Town and went for a walk around its cobbled streets and a harbour later on.

 Plan for a day was to go to the Djurgården, one of Stockholm’s islands and see some of its museums.
 Stockholm is the greenest city I’ve ever seen, trees and flowers are everywhere.
 It almost looks like the whole city was built in a forest.

-Djurgården Island, although placed right in a city center feels more like a nature resort.
-It’s also called the Island of museums, because most of them are placed there.
-It’s a home to the Tivoli amusement park and many restaurants, so it became my favourite part of Stockholm.
+Djurgården Island, although placed right in the city centre, feels more like a nature resort.
+It’s also called the Island of museums because most of them are placed there.
+It’s home to the Tivoli amusement park and many restaurants, so it became my favourite part of Stockholm.

 The most famous of Stockholm’s museums is without doubt the Vasa Museum.
 It’s a home to the 17th century ship that sunken on its maiden voyage just in front of the shore of Stockholm.

 There was quite a queue in front of it, but once we were inside it, it really felt like it was worth it.
 It’s impressive to see such a large ship, and it’s beautiful decorations from a close.